 A decadent chocolate and raspberry treat, with great macros!
-These Chocolate Raspberry Protein Truffles are delicious, and so easy to make!
+These Chocolate Raspberry Protein Balls are delicious, and so easy to make!

 Along with the fresh raspberry filling, there are raspberries in the truffle batter.
 I didn't feel the need to add any sweetener there, but you can always adjust that to your taste.
 I used some confectioner's style erythritol in the chocolate coating.
 I like the confectioner's style erythritol not only for the taste, but for the smooth texture.
 Other granulated sweeteners may make your coating a bit more grainy.

-I often make a chocolate coating using coconut oil, but I’ve used cacao butter here.
+I often make a chocolate coating using coconut oil, but I've used cacao butter here.
 It offers a more authentic chocolate taste, and it holds up better to heat.
-So if left out at room temperature on a warm day, the coating on these Chocolate Raspberry Protein Truffles would be less melty than ones with a coconut oil coating.
+So if left out at room temperature on a warm day, the coating on these Chocolate Raspberry Protein Balls would be less melty than ones with a coconut oil coating.
 (Either would be delicious, though.
 So you can certainly make the substitute, if you prefer!)
 One important tip about cacao butter: make sure you get good cacao butter.
 The first time I bought some, it was very bitter.
-I don’t know if it was the brand or if it had gone bad, but now I’m getting this cacao butter from Vitacost, and it has none of the bitterness!
-(Here is a link to get $10 off your first Vitacost order of $30 or more: goo.gl/uxKkfR)
+I don't know if it was the brand or if it had gone bad, but now I'm getting this cacao butter from Vitacost, and it has none of the bitterness!

 - Combine whey and coconut flour.
 Set aside.